cvc5/cvc5/README.md

 Download
 -------------------------------------------------------------------------------

-The latest version of CVC4 can be found on GitHub: https://github.com/CVC4/CVC4
+The latest version of CVC4 is available on GitHub: https://github.com/CVC4/CVC4

 Source tar balls and binaries for releases and latest stable builds of the